jancami/edibles/README.rst

 General
 -------
 Any suggestions or bug reports can be made through GitHub Issues.
 Contributions should be done through the GitHub Pull Request system (for more information, see the `help page <https://help.github.com/articles/using-pull-requests>`_).
-Code submitted to EDIBLES should conform to a BSD-style license, and follow the PEP8 style guide.
+Code submitted to EDIBLES should conform to a GNU-style license, and follow the PEP8 style guide.

 Documentation and Examples
 --------------------------